annetters/pwa-coffee-milk/README.md

 * Bower

 # Notes
 Last updated in 2017, but there are a lot of ideas I still want to add someday.
-Like honk sound customization or intergration is iOS Banner notifications.
+Like honk sound customization or integration is iOS Banner notifications.